 Sourdough crumpets on a plate topped with butter and jam.

-Step 5: The rings can be removed once the top of the crumpets are cooked through and presenting lots of holes.
+Step 5: Remove the rings once the top of the crumpets are cooked through and presenting lots of holes.
 Remove them from the skillet and serve your batch of crumpets warm.

 • A pastry brush makes oiling the rings much easier.